os-js/manual.os-js.org/src/v3/development/README.md

 > 2. Note that the linking only applies to the package, not its dependencies.
 To also change the packages dependencies, you have to link these as well.
 > 3. Running `npm install` after linking **will remove the links**

-### Packages
+## Packages

-You can use `npm run package:create` to create a new package from a wizard.
+You can use `npm run make:application` to create a new [application package](../tutorial/application/README.md) package from a wizard.

+*Themes are not covered in this section.
+See tutorials in menu.*

+The standard official packages are provided via *npm packages*, but the directory `src/pacakges` is also included (this is where the package wizard places the files).

 To set up package discovery paths, see [CLI Guide](../guide/cli/README.md#custom-package-discovery-paths).